Fine Arts Programs

 - in studio art and applied music/film courses, will apply fundamental techniques used in the art form under study.

 No grade below a C- in a course required for the minor will count towards satisfying requirements.
-The mandatory number of credits for fulfilling a minor in this area is 18 credits, six of which may be applied from the university’s Core Curriculum.
+The mandatory number of credits for fulfilling a minor in this area is 15 credits, all of which are independent from the university’s Core Curriculum.
+Further, no Core Curriculum classes can be substituted for any course within this minor.